Arohis-Den/Hostinger-Advisor/README.md

 ## Final Verdict

-A **[Hostinger coupon code](https://hostinger.in?REFERRALCODE=WEBPRO2025) for first-time users** offers strong value in Feb 2026 when paired with the right plan and billing term.
+A **[Hostinger coupon code](https://hostinger.in?REFERRALCODE=WEBPRO2025) for first-time users** offers strong value in May 2026 when paired with the right plan and billing term.
 The platform focuses on ease of use, fair pricing, and modern performance standards.
 By following the tested steps above, new users can secure reliable hosting while keeping startup costs low.
 Choosing a suitable plan now also makes future upgrades smoother as your site grows.

 <p align="center">
   <a href="https://hostinger.in?REFERRALCODE=WEBPRO2025">